kaeken1jp/snippets/gcp_cloud_storage.md

 [cors - Get or set a CORS JSON document for one or more buckets  |  Cloud Storage  |  Google Cloud](https://cloud.google.com/storage/docs/gsutil/commands/cors)

+Gets or sets the Cross-Origin Resource Sharing (CORS) configuration on one or more buckets.
+This command is supported for buckets only, not objects.
+An example CORS JSON document looks like the following:

 ```bash
 # initialize
 $ cat blank.json